Kangalal Kaidhu Sei: Production

 Bharathiraja had initially selected Rathi Arumugam to play the lead role, but she was later dropped from the project.
 Priyamani, who worked as a model for various advertisements, was subsequently selected for the role after a series of screen tests and the film marked her debut in Tamil cinema.
 Vaseegaran from Palladam, whose birth name is Fazal Ahmed, also worked as a model before being selected for his role through screen tests.
 He was given the screen name Vaseegaran when he made his debut in this film.
 Both Vaseegaran and Priyamani were positively reviewed for their respective performances in the film.

 The climax scene was shot in Switzerland and so were a couple of songs.
 One of the songs was picturised at the airport, where Vaseegaran and Priyamani took part.
 Earlier, a 36 days' shooting schedule was held at Sri Lanka.
 After this the unit shifted to locations in Chennai and Ooty.

 Soundtrack

-The soundtrack has 5 tracks composed by A. R. Rahman and an introductory speech by the film's director Bharathiraja.
-Lyrics were written by Pa.
-Vijay, Thenmozhi and Kabilan.
-The soundtrack got high critical acclaim and immediate praise.
-One of the tracks features vocals by noted Malayalam film score composer Johnson.
+The soundtrack was composed by A. R. Rahman and includes an introductory speech by Bharathiraja.
+The audio was launched at Sathyam Cinemas on 1 December 2003.
+The soundtrack got critical acclaim and immediate praise.